Home

 Care of Cyclamen and Ironbark

-Care of Cyclamen and Ironbark include pruning, fertilizers, watering etc. Cyclamen pruning is done Cut or pinch the stems, Prune if you want to improve plant shape, Prune ocassionally, Prune to control growth, Prune when plant is dormant, Remove dead leaves and Remove dead or diseased plant parts and Ironbark pruning is done No pruning needed, Remove dead leaves and Remove deadheads.
+Care of Cyclamen and Ironbark include pruning, fertilizers, watering etc. Cyclamen pruning is done Cut or pinch the stems, Prune if you want to improve plant shape, Prune ocassionally, Prune to control growth, Prune when plant is dormant, Remove dead leaves and Remove dead or diseased plant parts and Ironbark pruning is done Remove dead leaves and Remove deadheads.
 In summer Cyclamen needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Ironbark needs Lots of watering and in winter, it needs Average Water.

 Perennial Flowers